-- Michael J. Anderson, chairman of The Andersons, Inc.
+- Michael J. Anderson, chairman of the board of The Andersons, Inc.

 - Julia L. Johnson, president of NetCommunications, LLC

-- Charles E. Jones, president and chief executive officer, FirstEnergy Corp.
+- Charles E. Jones, president and chief executive officer of FirstEnergy Corp.

-- Donald T. Misheff, retired managing partner of the Northeast Ohio offices of Ernst & Young LLP
+- Donald T. Misheff, non-executive chairman of the FirstEnergy Corp Board of Directors, retired managing partner of the Northeast Ohio offices of Ernst & Young LLP

-- Christopher D. Pappas, president, chief executive officer and director of Trinseo S.A.
+- Christopher D. Pappas, retired president and chief executive officer of Trinseo S.A.

 - Luis A. Reyes, retired regional administrator of the U.S. Nuclear Regulatory Commission